jeanarjean/jeanarjean.github.io/src/pages/blog/2021-09-04-how-to-fix-object-cycle-detected-properly-automapper.md

     </ItemGroup>
 ```

-Then we add an AutoMapper Profile class to your project which defines the mapping
+Then we add an AutoMapper Profile class to our project which defines the mapping

 ```csharp
 // StoreProfile.cs